brain-tec/runbot/README.md

 If a new commit is pushed after that, the previous pending build of the same bundle should be skipped.

 #### Hosts
 Runbot is able to share pending builds accross multiple hosts.
-In this case, there is only one. a new host will nevre assign pending build to himself by default.
+In the present case, there is only one.
+A new host will never assign pending build to himself by default.
-Go in the Build Hosts menu and chose yours. uncheck *Only accept assigned build*.
-You can also tweek the number of parallel build for this host.
+Go in the Build Hosts menu and chose yours.
+Uncheck *Only accept assigned build*.
+You can also tweak the number of parallel builds for this host.

 #### Config
  add test tags to test only filter test